kevinzhang2012/KEV2000-UI/README.md

 #KEVinNZ
-A personal website's front-end in development with Angular 2 + Bootstrap 4 and some other updating features.
+A personal website front-end work in progress with Angular 2 + Bootstrap 4 and more updating features.

-Test deploy with Github Pages: `https://kevinzhang2012.github.io/kevinnz/`<br/>
+Test deploy with Github Pages: https://kevinzhang2012.github.io/kevinnz/<br/>
-Note that Current Github Pages do not support SPAs' routing, therefore a trick is used to redirect 404 page to the desired routing ([Details](http://developer.telerik.com/featured/quick-angular-2-hosting-angular-cli-github-pages/)).
+Note that Github Pages does not support SPAs' routing, therefore a trick is used to redirect 404 page to the desired routing ([Details](http://developer.telerik.com/featured/quick-angular-2-hosting-angular-cli-github-pages/)).

 ## Deploying to Github Pages